egorelik93/PLBlog/NewLang.md

 ```

 In this case, `&in` gets applied to the continuation.
-This is a bit unwieldy to write out though.
-We have the option to define a trait encompassing `'static` and `Move`, but that doesn't help us with `&in ?`.
+This is still a bit unwieldy to write out though.
 There is another
 option - the `!` and `?` are actually intended to be extensible.
 We won't go into the details, but different values can be applied using `!` or `?` to apply different type transformations.
 We call these custom behaviors *modalities*.
 One of the consistencies however is the relationship of `?` and `!`.